Karen Washington

 Karen Washington is a political activist and community organizer fighting for food justice.

 Biography

-Washington grew up in New York City, attended Hunter College and received her masters in occupational biomechanics and ergonomics from New York University in 1981.
+Washington grew up in New York City, attended Hunter College and received her master's degree in occupational biomechanics and ergonomics from New York University in 1981.
 In 1985, she moved from Harlem to the Bronx with her two children.
 Washington studied organic gardening at the Center for Agroecology and Sustainable Food Systems at UC Santa Cruz in 2006.